kyma-project/serverless/README.md

 10. Give Module Manager permission to install CustomResourceDefinition (CRD) cluster-wide

-    > **NOTE:** This is a temporary workaround and is only required in the single-cluster mode.

     `module-manager` must be able to apply CRDs to install modules.
 In the remote mode (with control-plane managing remote clusters) it gets an administrative kubeconfig, targeting the remote cluster to do so.
 But in the local mode (single-cluster mode), it uses Service Account and does not have permission to create CRDs by default.

     Run the following to make sure the module manager's Service Account becomes an administrative role